 In order to preserve the learning environment and maintain maximum time-on-task, classroom interruptions must be at a minimum and only for essential use.
-To use the telephone, students must present authorization from their teacher to the principal's office.
+To use the telephone, students must present authorization from their teacher to the school office.
 The office telephone is a business phone and students are permitted to use it only in the case of an emergency.
-Forgotten homework, textbooks, or athletic equipment, etc. do not constitute emergencies.
-Arrangement for after school visits with friends should be made at home and must be authorized with a note to the student's teacher.
+Forgotten homework, textbooks, or athletic equipment, plans after school, etc. do not constitute emergencies.
+Arrangement for after School visits with friends should be made at home and must be authorized with a note to the student's teacher.

-Unless an emergency arises, neither students nor teachers may be called to the telephone during school hours.
+Unless an emergency arises, neither students nor teachers may be called to the telephone during School hours.
 Students will not be allowed to use the telephone in other parish offices.
 Please keep emergency phone numbers updated in the school office.
+Should there be consistent problems with getting in contact with primary caregivers during the school day, administration reserves the right to call a meeting with primary caregivers to address the situation.